 .)
 Some of these hours must be in specific categories as follows:

-3 hours must be in X-ray or imaging related subjects (either technical or diagnostic)
+3 hours must be in X-ray or advanced imaging related subjects (technical, diagnostic, and/or safety)

-2 hours in acupuncture/meridian therapy related subject (only if registered to perform acupuncture services.)
+2 hours in acupuncture/meridian therapy related subjects (if registered to perform acupuncture services)

 All continuing education requirements are established by Minnesota Rule 2500.1200

 .
 Programs must be approved directly by the Board or by a person or organization who has registered as a Continuing Education Sponsor [Minn.
 R. 2500.1410]

 These requirements must be completed by December 31 of each in order to be licensed on January 1 of the following year.
 For clarification, please review the schedule.